Exercise and Addiction Recovery: 9 Benefits + Exercise Tips florida

 2. Balance Dopamine Levels

 Drug use can disrupt the chemicals in your brain, including dopamine.
 This chemical that induces happiness can be found through exercising, which boosts your mood.
-In some cases, it is possible to return your dopamine levels to where they were before drug abuse began through physical activity.
+In some cases, it is possible to return your dopamine levels to where they were before drug use began through physical activity.
 Depression and anxiety are common symptoms of withdrawal, and regular exercise can help you combat these issues as well as lethargy during detox.

 3. Sense of Accomplishment